Egypt

 Dependents

-The Commission provides limited dependent support to offset the costs of those accompanying dependents who reside in Egypt for at least 80% of the grant duration.
+Dependent supplemental allowance is 3,250 EGP/monthly per dependent for a maximum of two qualifying dependents.
+To qualify for this allowance, dependents must spend, accumulatively, at least 80% of the grant duration in Egypt.
+Days spent outside Egypt do not count towards the 80%.
 This allowance is payable only for days spent in country.
-All travel days outside Egypt during the grant period are deducted from this allowance.
+All travel days outside Egypt during the grant period are deducted from the allowance.

 Special Considerations

-Clearance from the Government of Egypt is required for all Fulbright U.S. Student grants and must be obtained in order for award issuance.
+Clearance from the Government of Egypt is required for all Fulbright U.S. Student grants and must be obtained in order for a grant to be awarded.
 The Fulbright Commission will facilitate the approval process on the student’s behalf.

 Security Information